ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

-  - Played around with DynamoDb table( indexing, data loading,
-  - write operations, using partition and sort keys, auditing access, using local and global secondary indexes to query for items in the table and their impact on performance and capacity unit usage).
+  - Played around with DynamoDb table( indexing, data loading,write operations, using partition and sort keys, auditing access, using local and global secondary indexes to query for items in the table and their impact on performance and capacity unit usage).
   - Did on-demand and point-in-time recovery backups of dynamo DB.
   - Provision a DynamoDB Accelerator (DAX) on existing DynamoDB solution.
   - Read/ write to a DynamoDB table with the AWS Management Console, AWS CLI, and the Python Boto3 SDK.